rajsekarhm/immutableXclient/README.md

     npm install
     ```

+Ensure that You have cloned Server Handles

-3. **Set up MongoDB:**
+3. **Set up SQL:**
-    - Ensure that MongoDB is running on your local machine or remote server.
+    - Ensure that SQL is running on your local machine or remote server.

 4. **Set up Redis:**
     - Ensure Redis is running, or configure Upstash for serverless Redis.